-The origins of D&H Industries trace back to LaBelle (started in 1937 in Oconomowoc, Wisconsin) and General Stamping (started in 1975 in New Berlin, Wisconsin).
+The origins of D&H Industries go back to LaBelle (started in 1937 in Oconomowoc, Wisconsin) and General Stamping (began in 1975 in New Berlin, Wisconsin).
 LaBelle was one of the early magazine producers of M-16 magazines for the US Military and law enforcement agencies.

-Labelle changed their name to Quest, along with its focus of operations.
+Labelle changed their name to Quest, along with its focus on operations.
 Quest divested its stamping operations to General Stamping in 1993.

-In 1997 Quest purchased the combined General Stamping, formed D&H Industries and consolidated the operations into the Oconomowoc facility.
+In 1997 Quest purchased General Stamping, forming D&H Industries, and consolidated the operations into the Oconomowoc facility.

-The founders of D&H worked diligently to develop a strong ethical business.
-By the time of their retirement in 2008, their diligence had tripled the sales of metal stamped and fabricated products.
-During their tenure, they developed business with over 80 major manufacturers and companies.
+The founders of D&H worked diligently to develop an ethical business.
+By their retirement in 2008, their diligence had tripled the sales of metal stamped and fabricated products.
+They developed business with over 80 major manufacturers and companies during their tenure.

-||Lean manufacturing systems deployed and 5-S program implemented.
-D&H expanded their plant in 2012 bringing their manufacturing space to 130,000 square feet.
+The company implemented lean manufacturing systems and a 5-S program.
+D&H expanded its plant in 2012, bringing its manufacturing space to 130,000 square feet.
 Additionally, D&H Industries houses 35 hydraulic and mechanical presses from 32 to 2,000 ton and provide an on-site quality lab with multiple CMMs.
-In addition to the development of commercial OEM customers, D&H continued to develop the quality and customer base for M-16 magazines.
-D&H Magazine deliveries to our allied customers around the world have led us to becoming the major supplier to the Israeli Defense Forces.
+In addition to developing commercial OEM customers, D&H continued to grow the quality and customer base for M-16 magazines.
+D&H Magazine deliveries to our allied customers worldwide have led us to become the primary supplier to the Israeli Defense Forces.

-Added 22,000 square feet of dedicated warehouse space as well as 5 new presses.
+Added 22,000 square feet of dedicated warehouse space and five new presses.